AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

 ***Some stations on the periphery, are not connected to any other station***

-* If we tap on those stations, we would see that their only destination is themselves, meaning that users in those neighborhood take the bike for short-travel in the area and park it back to the origin once their chores are done.
+* If we tap on those stations, we would see that their only destination is themselves, meaning that users in those neighborhood take the bike for short-travel naerby and park it back to the origin once their chores are done.

 ***One station inside the center-cluster is connected to only two other stations, popping out as a small pink dot***